-I am the author of two memoirs, a poetry collection, and a craft book on writing.
+I am the author of three memoirs, a poetry collection, and a craft book on writing.
 I teach writing at the Vermont College of Fine Arts, a low-residency program.
 I am also a professional speaker.

 Love Sick: One Woman's Journey through Sexual Addiction, was also made into a Lifetime Television Original Movie.

 Because I Remember Terror, Father, I Remember You, won the Association of Writers and Writing Programs award in creative nonfiction